wp-plugins/purple-heart-rating-free/readme.txt

 *   is customizable to your own gusto, and
 *   leaves away any unnecessary gizmos.

 There is a **free and a premium version** for this plugin.
-Naturally, while the free version will help to create these much wanted stars in the search results through the implementation of schema.org microdata, it lacks some of the key features that the premium version has.
+While the free version will as well help to create these much wanted stars in the search results (through the implementation of schema.org micro data), naturally the premium version offers you a nice range of more useful key features.
 To see a comparison of the free and premium version of Purple Heart Rating Plugin, see here: <a href=\"http://wp-buddy.com/heartrating-wordpress\" target=\"_blank\" title=\"Free and Premium Version of Purple Heart Rating Plugin\">http://wp-buddy.com/heartrating-wordpress</a>

 [youtube http://www.youtube.com/watch?v=0Q0vS2B_QsQ]